MurCoutinho/LLL/README.md

 Disclaimer: This implementation was designed for educational purposes.
 This is not a competitive implementation of LLL.
 Please look at https://github.com/fplll/fplll for a more professional implementation of LLL and other algorithms.

+### Documentation

+To see the documentation:
+1. Install Rust following the steps at https://www.rust-lang.org/tools/install
+2. Download this project and run: ```cargo doc --no-deps --open```